Numbedme/eShop/README.md

  - Java: 1.8.0_101

 ## Installation
+ - Create file email.properties in eShopBack folder an fill it with props:
+    - smtp.host
+    - smtp.port
+    - smtp.username
+    - smtp.password
- - mvn install (will start the app)
+ - Run "mvn install" at the root folder (will start the app)

 Server will start at localhost:8080/eShopFront